muziejus/javascripting-english-major/10-leaflet.md

 guide](http://leafletjs.com/examples/quick-start/), but I think I’ll provide extra context to help you with thinking through your own project.

-Leaflet creates an object, `L`, that has a bunch of methods that we can use to create and manipulate maps.
-Our map is, itself, an object.
+Leaflet creates an `Object`, `L`, that has a bunch of methods that we can use to create and manipulate maps.
+Our map is, itself, an `Object`.
 The tile layer?
-A different object.
-Markers are objects, polylines are objects, polygons are objects, popups are objects, and so on.
+A different `Object`.
+Markers are `Object`s, polylines are `Object`s, polygons are `Object`s, popups are `Object`s, and so on.
 And they have properties and methods, too.

 ### Setting up the HTML

-The best way to show how these objects work, of course, is by making them work.
+The best way to show how these `Object`s work, of course, is by making them work.
 So let’s get started.
 In Atom, open up your `index.html` file and add another link below the one to the Prologue: